vicegd/algorithms/README.md

 However, some test cases are skipped because some algorithms are not complete.
 Please, try to complete them and after that you can remove the '@Ignore' attribute in the corresponding test cases in order to execute all of them.

-If you do not know how to complete any of the code snippets, you can see and download the code snippets in Gists.
+If you do not know how to complete any of the code snippets, you can see and download the code snippets in Gists (links are indicated below).

 ## Topics